Luis Pereyra: Life

 Luis Pereyra was invited to Buckingham Palace to show Lady Diana and King Charles III, then Prince Charles, the Tango Argentino.
 The journalist Colin Wills then published an article in the Sunday Mirror with a photo collage of both couples.

-Luis Pereyra´s choreographic work is influenced mainly by his Argentinian origin.
+Luis Pereyra´s choreographic work is influenced mainly by his Argentine origin.
 His works are closely related to popular and folk dances and show a pure choice of elements.
 His oeuvre is based on his principle: "Unity.
 What belongs together, should not be separated."
-He regards the culture of Argentine as a unity, and Tango Argentino as an integral part of Argentinian folklore.
+He regards the culture of Argentine as a unity, and Tango Argentino as an integral part of Argentine folklore.
 From his very start he has followed this principle.
 It is his aim to unite all of Argentine's dances on one stage: Argentine Tango, Chacarera, Milonga, Milonga Sureña ("Souther Milonga"), Zamba, Gato and Malambo, Chamamé just to mention a few of them, being on the same level, in connection with each other and creating a picture of the country Argentine as a whole, as one unity.

 Luis Pereyra considers music as genesis of all dance.
-For this reason he chooses carefully strong and expressive compositions of original Argentinian music and cares about authentic instruments, as Bandoneón, Cajas, Bombo, and others.
+For this reason he chooses carefully strong and expressive compositions of original Argentine music and cares about authentic instruments, as Bandoneón, Cajas, Bombo, and others.

 Tom Noga wrote on 19 August 2004 in Frankfurter Rundschau, German daily paper: "El Sonido de mi Tierra is a revue of dance and music.
 A declaration of love to Argentine, her people and landscapes."

 In most of his productions Luis Pereyra personally takes part as a dancer and musician.
 Among his last productions you can find Café de los Angelitos – El Tango as well as all of the productions of his music and dance company El Sonido de mi Tierra (The Sound of my Earth).